Spatial regionalization based on optimal information compression: Methods

 \subsection{Ethnoracial data in U.S. metropolitan areas}

-In addition to synthetic data to examine the performance of our algorithm, we test our method using ethnoracial data that take the form of distributions within census tracts.
+To examine the performance of our algorithm in a practical context we test our method using ethnoracial data that take the form of distributions within census tracts.
 Ethnoracial distributions for census tracts in U.S. metro areas were obtained from the Longitudinal Tract Database \cite{logan2014interpolating}, which maps 2010 census tract boundaries to ethnoracial distribution data for decades going back to 1970.
 (Data from 1970 are omitted from our analysis, as they do not include the designation of Hispanic ethnicity.)
 The race/ethnicity categories considered are `Non-Hispanic White', `Non-Hispanic Black', `Asian', `Hispanic', and `Other', which includes persons not categorized under the first four groups.

 To process the census tract networks for each metropolitan area, we first map each census tract to its corresponding core-based Metropolitan Statistical Area (MSA) using the county designation of the tract.
+MSA's are used as the metro regions for this analysis as they aim to encompass areas of unified social and economic labor market forces, while also enclosing full counties which allows us to avoid splitting census tracts \cite{bettencourt21}.
+It is important to be mindful of this choice of metro regions, since the Modifiable Areal Unit Problem can result in different conclusions about city-level socioeconomic diversity depending on which boundaries are chosen \cite{gehlke1934certain,cottineau2017diverse}.

 We then use TIGER shapefile data \cite{united2019tiger} for the census tracts to determine the network $G=(V,E)$ of adjacent tracts in each MSA.
 Finally, the longitudinal ethnoracial distribution data is then mapped to the nodes in each network using the census tract IDs.
 To reduce noise as much as possible in our analysis, we kept only metros with at least 100 tracts that had complete ethnoracial distribution estimates in all tracts for the four decades 1980, 1990, 2000, and 2010.
 After preprocessing, 110 metro networks remained for the analysis in Sec.~\ref{sec:metros}, one of which was the New Haven-Milford metro used for the case study in Sec.~\ref{sec:casestudy}.
 We make the tract adjacency networks for each metro we used in our analysis (with accompanying node metadata including ethnoracial distributions), as well as code for executing our algorithm publicly available at \url{https://github.com/aleckirkley/MDL_regionalization}.